Choosing Faith Without Hesitating

 Better the former than the latter, right?
 Well, we can’t have one without the other.

-Our relationship with him involves troubles and trust in his blend of music for our lives.
+Our relationship with him involves both troubles in our lives and trust in his blend of music for our lives.
 His love for us comes in comfort and peace during trials.
 It comes in the form of encouragement from family and friends.
 For these situations, we can still worship by bowing down in humility to the One who has designed for us a plan.

 Indeed, not every situation is going to make us want to dance.
 But some are, and for these, God deserves our raised hands, our songs of praise, our bodies swaying to the fabric of his plan.